Orbital Tumors - Lymphangioma

 Diagnosis of Orbital Lymphangioma

 Lymphangioma usually presents as a sudden painful bulging of the affected eye, with or without history of facial trauma or that the tumour or proptosis started right after an upper respiratory tract infection.
 Examination of anterior segment of the eye reveals bluish discoloration of blood vessels within the skin of the eye lid.
-The blood vessels can may be extend underneath the conjunctiva, called lymphangiectasias. cases might possibly be associated with corneal exposure, ulceration and optic nerve damage.
+The blood vessels can often extend underneath the conjunctiva, called lymphangiectasias. cases could be associated with corneal exposure, ulceration and optic nerve damage.

 Treatment of Orbital Lymphangioma

 Orbital lymphangioma is an unusually slow growing tumour and commonly monitored by observation for growth, both clinically and radiographically prior to considering definitive intervention.
 The following flag signs are indicative of a more severe form of orbital lymphangioma and the need for active intervention:

 - Sudden spurt in tumour growth

 Most orbital lymphangiomas are poorly defined in their extensions and hence en mass removal is out of the question.
 Most patients are treated with several debulking surgeries to relieve acute optic nerve compression or corneal exposure.
 In rare cases, these patients could require exenteration of the orbit, or radiation therapy for pain relief.